sololzano/banking_eda/README.md

-# banking_eda
+# EDA of Bank Marketing Campaign Dataset
-Exploratory Data Analysis of Bank Marketing Campaign Dataset
+This repository includes the exploratory data analysis of the Bank Dataset.
+The data is related with direct marketing campaigns of a Portuguese banking institution.